Our Unique Approach

-In 2017, a targeted drug whose clinical testing was led by Richard Stone, MD, (program director of the
+In 2017, a targeted drug whose clinical testing was led by Richard Stone, MD, (director of translational

-Adult Leukemia Program at Dana-Farber), became a new treatment for newly diagnosed AML.
+research in the Adult Leukemia Program), became a new treatment for newly diagnosed AML.
 The drug, midostaurin (Rydapt®), was approved by the FDA as a combination treatment with chemotherapy for adult patients newly diagnosed with AML with a mutation

 in the gene FLT3.